-The following discussion of financial performance, financial condition, cash flows and future prospects ("MD&A") should be read in conjunction with the audited consolidated financial statements of Nicola Mining Inc. ("Nicola" or the "Company") and notes thereto for the year ended December 31, 2017 and the unaudited condensed consolidated interim financial statements for the three and nine months ended September 30, 2018.
+The following discussion of financial performance, financial condition, cash flows and future prospects ("MD&A") should be read in conjunction with the audited consolidated financial statements of Nicola Mining Inc. ("Nicola" or the "Company") and notes thereto for the year ended December 31, 2018.

-This MD&A for the three and nine months ended September 30, 2018 was prepared as of November 7, 2018.
+This MD&A for the year ended December 31, 2018 was prepared as of February 28, 2019.
 Unless otherwise indicated, all dollar amounts set out herein are expressed in Canadian dollars.
 Additional information and filings are available for review on the Company's SEDAR profile at www.sedar.com.